sahilohe/nft-solana/README.md

 # buildspace Solana NFT Drop Project
 ### Welcome 👋
+#### Sorry guys, the code is not updated!
+Don't use my code in your project files! follow the project notes.

 To get started with this course, clone this repo and follow these commands:

 1. cd into the `app` folder